-The knife blade has become one of the main characteristics for Morakniv, due to its high quality, design and sharpness.
-For more than 129 years we’ve refined our methods and constantly worked to improve our products.
-How we treat, harden and polish our knives is a vital part of our quality work, and the recipe is a well-kept company secret.
-This results in knives that always will live up to your expectations and that you always can put your trust in.
+The knife blade has become one of the main characteristics for Morakniv, due to its high quality, design, and sharpness.
+For more than 130 years we’ve refined our methods and constantly worked to improve our products.
+How we treat, harden, and polish our knives is a vital part of our quality work, and the recipe is a well-kept company secret.
+This results in knives that will always live up to your expectations and that you always can put your trust in.

-The blade of a Morakniv can be made of three different kinds of steel: stainless steel, carbon steel or laminated steel.
-Each steel type has its unique properties that determine which model that’s being matched with which steel.
+The blade of a Morakniv can be made of three different kinds of steel: recycled Swedish stainless steel, carbon steel or laminated carbon steel.
+Each steel type has its unique properties that determine which model is matched with which steel.

 The blade of steel means a lot, but certainly not everything.
 We want to warn knife users that perhaps the perfect steel type on paper is not in itself the only thing that dictates how a knife performs.
 In fact, steel analysis has become somewhat scientific that it is easy to get caught up in the maze of statistics.
-Just because a blade is made from the premium or high-end steels listed above does not automatically mean it is better than other steels.
+Just because a blade is made from premium or high-end steels does not automatically mean it is better than other blades.

 We also want to point out the importance of the heat treatment techniques used by the manufacturer as well as the design of the blade itself which plays a huge role in the ultimate result of the knife performance.
 Many times the heat treatment is even the underlying key in order to maximize the steel’s conditions.